 Make sure to wear a pair of smart but comfortable shoes, as there might be some walking or standing involved throughout the day.
 For a traditional service, try to avoid wearing fashion trainers or casual sandals – your best bet is a pair of round or pointed-toe heels or simple, stylish ballet flats will work well.
 If you know you might be walking on grass, best to leave the stilettos.
 Kitten heels or black boots, for example, are great all-rounders that pair well with everything.

-While you should generally steer clear of bright colours and loud prints (unless otherwise requested), other things to avoid include very revealing or overly casual clothes, like ripped jeans, a sheer top, or pieces with inappropriate cut-out details.
+The main things to avoid include very revealing or overly casual clothes, like ripped jeans, a sheer top, or pieces with inappropriate cut-out details.
 Again, every celebration of life is different, so these general guidelines may not always apply.

 Accessories-wise, keep things minimal.
 You might feel weighed down by an oversized tote, so opt for a clutch or smaller handbag instead.
 The same goes for jewellery – it's best to keep things classic and understated.
 Search your jewellery box for some timeless silver and gold pieces, such as a simple chain or pair of hoops.